arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ![Your board's serial number can be displayed in the Arduino IDE using the "Get Board Info" command](assets/por_ard_trace32_board_info.png)

-***For Portenta H7 and Nicla Vision only: if you only see a 16-character (64-bit) long serial number, then you need to update your Arduino IDE and your boards' core from the boards manager in the IDE.
+***For Portenta H7 and Nicla Vision only: if you only see a 16-character (64-bit) long serial number, then you need to update your Arduino IDE and your boards' core from the Boards Manager in the IDE.
 Details on how to do so can be found on the Arduino website.
 In addition, make sure your board has the [latest bootloader](https://docs.arduino.cc/tutorials/portenta-h7/updating-the-bootloader) installed.***

 - Use the TRACE32 debugger.
-Check section "3.
-Start the TRACE32 Debugger" to learn how to get started.
+Check the section "Starting the TRACE32 Debugger" to learn how to get started.
 Click the menu item "Board S/N and License State".
 Your board's serial number will be printed in the AREA window and a dialog LICENSE.state will be opened.

 ![Click the menu item "Detect Board S/N" to display the serial number](assets/por_ard_trace32_board_sn.png)